kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 As coding agents become normal members of the development workflow, reasonability may become a meaningful framework feature in its own right.

-## Generated Code May Become a First-Class Agent Interface
+## Generated Code May Become a First-Class Agent Interface { #first-class-interface }

 There is an interesting future implication here.
 Frameworks usually think about generated code as an implementation detail for developers.
 In an agentic environment, generated code can become an interface between the framework and automated reasoning systems.